Aniruddha-Deb/aniruddha-deb.github.io/content/articles/2017/tcsitwiz-experience.md

 summary: A Firsthand account of the TCS IT Wiz 2017 Journey
 ---

-Anyone who is in college or in high school and is interested in quizzing will know about the TCS IT Wiz (website: [www.tcsitwiz.com](www.tcsitwiz.com)) - one of the most prestigious high school quizzes, sponsored by Tata Consultancy Services and hosted by Greycaps CEO Giri 'Pickbrain' Balasubramaniam.
+Anyone who is in college or in high school and is interested in quizzing will know about the TCS IT Wiz - one of the most prestigious high school quizzes, sponsored by Tata Consultancy Services and hosted by Greycaps CEO Giri 'Pickbrain' Balasubramaniam.

 I got my first taste of this quiz when I was in eighth standard.
 I sheepishly went up to the head of department of computers and said that I was interested in participating in the TCS IT Wiz.
 After an announcement in class about the quiz, all the scholars in the class soon followed suit.
 Looking back, I barely knew anything about IT then.
 Around 30 of us were put in a bus and taken to the venue, where we managed to get a balcony seat.
 I couldn't answer more than 8 questions correctly.
 It was a complete disaster